leoagomes/noice/README.md

 ## Dependencies

-Since the project uses Godot, the game don't have any dependencies.
+The game does not have any dependencies, since the project uses Godot.

 ## License